adrwxyz/classic.adrw.xyz/_posts/2018-09-15-how-to-demo-abc-framework.md

 - Blog
 image: https://raw.githubusercontent.com/adrw/high-resolution-compressed-images/master/img/00011c.png
 excerpt: Follow this framework to help show how awesome your hack is in the short time you have.
-seo_title: "The Hacker's ABC Framework for Doing a Kickass Demo | Andrew Paradi"
+seo_title: "The Hacker's ABC Framework for Doing a Kickass Demo | Andrew Paradi Alexander"
 ---

 **This post was written as part of the [How to Demo Workshop](https://github.com/hackthenorth/hackthenorth2018-workshops/blob/master/HowToDemo.md) Andrew & Brandon presented at Hack the North 2018.**
 - Also check out [7 Tips for Doing an Kickass Demo](/blog/how-to-demo-7tips)

 Doing a demo can be a daunting task, especially if you’re a first-time hacker.
 Follow this framework to help show how awesome your hack is in the short time you have.

 *Notes*
 - This framework works best with a "story driven" hack demo.